 During 2013, an increasing number of people lost their livelihoods and homes.
 In April, according to the UN Refugee Agency, about 3.6 million people were internally displaced and in need of humanitarian assistance.
 Those in greatest need were often in the areas most affected by the violence, and therefore hard to reach.
 In addition, over 1.2 million people had left Syria and had sought refuge in neighbouring countries.
 These figures were expected to increase as the conflict continued.

-Life has become very hard for those families who have stayed in Syria.
-Many have experienced violence.
-Those who have lost their homes are now living with relatives or sheltering in schools or other public buildings.
+Many families who live in Syria have experienced the difficult reality of living in a conflict zone.
+Those who have lost their homes now live with relatives or in schools and other public buildings for shelter.
 There is an increasing shortage of safe drinking water; as a result, aid organisations on the ground fear the outbreak of disease.
 Families also find it harder to get medical help and medicines are in short supply.
 The shortage of insulin creates hardship and suffering for many; an estimated 430,000 Syrians suffer from diabetes, 40,000 of them are children.

 Before the uprisings, Syria was a demographically young country, with 35 per cent of the population under the age of 14.
 Prior to the hostilities, child labour and human trafficking were already recognised as problems in parts of Syria.
 According to aid agency reports, a growing number of children are now forced to work or are recruited as child soldiers.
 In times of conflict, children are in greater need of protection.

 Childhood is lost when families are displaced from their homes, when a child witnesses scenes of violence or when education is disrupted.
 In many areas, it is not safe for them to venture outside.
 Activities that children formerly took for granted - going to school or playing in the park - are no longer possible.
 An estimated 2,400 schools have been destroyed and others have been turned into shelters.